WGBH/stock-sales-2/app/views/collections/wgbh-limited-series.md

 ## Long

-"Sacred Journey's" is our most recent limited series.
+"Sacred Journeys" is our most recent limited series.
 WGBH has produced many other multi-part documentary series over the years, which have been critically acclaimed and regarded as the authoritative work on that particular subject.
-Many of these series were produced between 1983-2000;
-their subjects were history, science, current affairs, culture, health, music, architecture and more.
-For example, “The AIDS Quarterly”was produced in 1989-1990 and was followed by “The Health Quarterly” which ran from 1992-XXXX.“The Machine that Changed the World” focused on the history of the computer,  “Africans in America” on slavery, etc.  Click on the link below to download a PDF list of these series.
+Many of these series were produced between 1983-2000:  their subjects were history, science, current affairs, culture, health, music, architecture and more.
+For example, “The AIDS Quarterly” was produced in 1989-1990 and was followed by “The Health Quarterly” which ran from 1991-1994.
+“The Machine that Changed the World” focused on the history of the computer,  “Africans in America” on slavery, etc.  Click on the link below to download a PDF list of these series.
 Many still remain relevant and are excellent resources in terms of footage, research and coverage of their particular subject.